Labor & Overtime

 Based on the rules set in the image above, overtime will be calculated at 1.5 times the employee's wage for any hours scheduled or worked beyond 40 regular hours within a set week.

 The workweek follows the same week set as your schedule.
 So, if your schedule is set to start on Monday, these overtime hours will be based on a workweek of Monday - Sunday.

 The 'Consecutive Work Day Overtime' option allows you to calculate overtime when an employee works a set amount of days consecutively.
 This also applies only within the specific workweek, set by your scheduled start day as mentioned above.

 Based on the rule set above, overtime will be calculated at 1.5 times the employee's wage for all hours scheduled beyond the 4th consecutive day.
 The 5th day and any further consecutive days will have all hours calculated as overtime until that employee receives a calendar day off.

-You will receive warnings when scheduling employees into both daily and weekly overtime.
+You will receive warnings when scheduling employees into both daily overtime and overtime for the week.

 Pop up warnings

 Daily overtime will be indicated by a red cell on the day of that specific shift.

 In both cases, the overtime wage will increase both the individual employee wage, as well as the total wage impact on the Weekly Budget Tool.